-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. []
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [X ]

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer[] Accelerated filer[X] Non-accelerated filer[]
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definition of "large accelerated filer,""accelerated filer,"and "smaller reporting company".
+Rule 12b-2 of the Exchange Act.
+Large accelerated filer [] Accelerated filer[X] Non-accelerated filer[] Smaller Reporting Company []

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes [ ] No[X]
+Yes $[\ ]$ No[X]

-The aggregate market value (not necessarily a reliable indication of the price at which more than a limited number of shares would trade) of the voting stock held by non-affiliates of the registrant was \$430,736,000 as of the last business day of the registrant's most recently completed second fiscal quarter (June 30, 2006).
+The aggregate market value (not necessarily a reliable indication of the price at which more than a limited number of shares would trade) of the voting stock held by non-affiliates of the registrant was \$439,397,000 as of the last business day of the registrant's most recently completed second fiscal quarter (June 30, 2007).

-As of March 8, 2007 there were $18,519,393 \ {\rm outstanding} \ {\rm common} \ {\rm shares},$ without par value, of the registrant.
+As of February 20, 2008 there were 18,551,275 outstanding common shares, without par value, of the registrant.